tauri-apps/tauri-docs/docs/guides/debugging/clion.md

 ![Add `--no-default-features` flag](/img/guides/debugging/clion/set-no-default-features-light.png#gh-light-mode-only)
 ![Add `--no-default-features` flag](/img/guides/debugging/clion/set-no-default-features-dark.png#gh-dark-mode-only)

-Now we can optionally rename the Run/Debug Configguration to something more memorable, in this example we called it "Run Tauri App", but you can name it whatever you want.
+Now we can optionally rename the Run/Debug Configuration to something more memorable, in this example we called it "Run Tauri App", but you can name it whatever you want.

 ![Rename Configuration](/img/guides/debugging/clion/rename-configuration-light.png#gh-light-mode-only)
 ![Rename Configuration](/img/guides/debugging/clion/rename-configuration-dark.png#gh-dark-mode-only)